 Interest income will be taxable if the earnings exceed Rs.
 40,000 for citizens aged below 60 and up to Rs.
 50,000 for senior citizens.
-The TDS is deducted at 10%.
+The tax on FD interest is deducted at 10%.

 2. TDS on non-bank (NBFC) FDs

 Indian residents pay lesser TDS compared to their NRI counterparts, 10 and 30 percent respectively.
-For both cases, you can submit Form 15G or Form 15H at the beginning of the financial year to claim tax benefits.
+For both cases, you can submit Form 15G or Form 15H at the beginning of the financial year to claim tax exemption on fixed deposit.

 If your total income is below the tax slab threshold, you can either submit supporting documents or file for a TDS return later.